Toronto’s 2015 Pan Am Games to Cost Taxpayers $11.6B?

 March 10, 2010 by Paul McKeever

 In August of 2009, members of Freedom Party of Ontario (an duly registered political party in the Province of Ontario, Canada, of which I am currently leader) commenced a non-partisan No Tax for Pan Am campaign: Yes to the Games, No to using tax revenues to pay for the games.
-The campaign got a fair bit of attention (see the official web site: www.notaxforpanam.com ) but time and budget limitations the campaign’s reach/effectiveness.
+The campaign got a fair bit of attention (see the official web site: www.notaxforpanam.com ) but time and budget limitations limited the campaign’s reach/effectiveness.
 Another factor: a door to door campaign was made infeasible by the bid committee’s increasing of the geographic area occupied by the games.
 Freedom Party having defeated London, Ontario’s 1984 bid for the 1991 Pan Am Games, the bid committee for the Toronto 2015 games (led by 80′s era Liberal MPP David Peterson, who was also Premier in the late 1980s) spread the venues across towns spanning over 100 kilometres.

 Ultimately, Toronto’s bid to host the games was chosen in November of 2009.
 Not much has been heard from either side of the Pan Am Games debate since then.